Loudoun County's Home to Freemasonry

 Freemasonry instills in its members a moral and ethical approach to life: its values are based on integrity, kindness, honesty and fairness.
 Members are urged to regard the interests of the family as paramount but, importantly, Freemasonry also teaches and practices concern for people, care for the less fortunate and help for those in need.

-The 2nd Masonic District is comprised of four Lodges:
+The 2nd Masonic District is comprised of five Lodges:

 Freedom No. 118 (Lovettsville, VA) (1st Friday)